 Everything that she said is valid and useful, but understanding that your audience is going to “see-through” your marketing is incredibly important.
 That’s true whether you’re marketing to Gen-Z, seniors, or anyone else.

 What “See Through” Means

 In this context, I took “see-through” to mean that your audience will see how you’re trying to market to them.

 They know that you’re trying to sell them something.
 They know that you’re trying to give your company a certain image.

 To use an example, think of Ford Trucks.

-Usually when you see their television ads, the trucks are doing some kind of hard work.
-This work is always presented in a very “All-American” way, making direct appeals to common shared values such as family, responsibility, and so forth.
+Usually, when you see their television ads, the trucks are doing some kind of hard work.
+This work is always presented in a very “All-American” way, making direct appeals to commonly shared values such as family, responsibility, and so forth.

 There’s nothing wrong in any way with Ford’s approach (the ads are great and so are the trucks) but “seeing through” it, they’re always putting this ad out to get you to buy a truck.
 There are lessons here for your company, particularly when it comes to connecting to your customer base.